unibo-dtm-se-2324-Temporario/report/sections/10-devguide/index.md

 # Developer guide

+To contribute to or extend Temporario, follow these steps to set up your development environment, build, and deploy the app.

 ## Setting up the development environment

-To contribute to or extend Temporario, follow these steps to set up your development environment:

 Prerequisites:
 - Java JDK (version 17 or higher)